 - Duke University School of Medicine is proud to claim 2 Nobel Laureates among its faculty.

-- In 2022, Duke University received more than $527 million from the National Institutes of Health to advance medical research, ranking ninth in the country among universities, research institutions and teaching hospitals that are awarded the taxpayer-based research dollars, according to the 2022 Blue Ridge Institute for Medical Research report.
-Additionally, 10 departments ranked in the top 10 (Orthopaedics, Surgery, Anesthesiology, Pediatrics, Internal Medicine, Neurosurgery, Genetics, Pharmacology, Psychiatry, Ophthalmology).
+- In 2023, Duke University School of Medicine received more than $551 million in sponsored research grants from the National Institutes of Health to advance biomedical research, ranking seventh in the country among medical schools, according to the 2023 Blue Ridge Institute for Medical Research report.

 Patient Care Snapshot

 Patient care is an integral part of what makes Duke University School of Medicine a hub for pioneering research and innovation.
 Every day, our investigators, clinicians, and staff work together to translate research findings from the bench to the bedside, and to learn from patients as we improve their care.
 This collaborative spirit fuels the translation of scientific discoveries to improve human health locally and around the globe.
-Duke University School of Medicine, Duke University School of Nursing, Duke University Health System, and the Private Diagnostic Clinic (PDC) comprise Duke Health. a world-class academic medical center.
-Founded in 1998 to provide efficient, responsive care, Duke University Health System offers a full network of health services and encompasses three highly regarded hospitals—Duke University Hospital, Durham Regional Hospital and Duke Raleigh Hospital—physician practices, home hospice care and various support services at locations across North Carolina.
+Duke University School of Medicine, Duke University School of Nursing, and Duke University Health System, comprise Duke Health, a world-class academic health care and research center.
+The Health System advances Duke Health's clinical mission by delivering care across three hospitals — Duke University Hospital, Duke Regional Hospital, and Duke Raleigh Hospital — and outpatient services including Duke Primary Care and Duke Health Integrated Practices, Duke HomeCare & Hospice, Duke Health and Wellness, and multiple affiliations.

 Patients Served